Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### Elastic Config

 Whether the Elastic configuration has changed is for information only and does not require any steps during the update.
-The required Elasticsearch configuration is built into the API Builder image and Elasticsearch will be updated accordingly if necessary.
+The required Elasticsearch configuration is built into the API Builder application and Elasticsearch will be updated accordingly if necessary.
 This includes the following components:

 - Index configuration
 - Index templates
 - Index lifecycle policies
-- Rollup jobs
+- Transform jobs

+FYI.
 You can find the current configuration here: [elasticsearch_config](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/tree/develop/apibuilder4elastic/elasticsearch_config)

 ## Update FAQ